ArthurChiao/cheat-sheets/bash/file.md

-1. du - estimate space usage of a folder or file
+1. du - estimate disk (space) usage of a folder or file
 ```shell
 du -sh <file or folder>